MohammadRezaQaderi/RabbitMQ/README.md

 print("[*] Start listening")
 channel.start_consuming()
 ```
-In the preceding code,`on_message_callback` means that what to do when message is received, `auto_ack=True` means that it automatically acknowledges receipt of the message.
+In the preceding code,`on_message_callback` means that what to do when message is received, `auto_ack=True` means that it automatically acknowledges receipt of the message if it is false it come back to the queue if consumer did not process it.

 ### Execution
 At the first we running `consume.py`, we can see this line in command line.